Our scientists have been behind some of the biggest breakthroughs in dementia research.

 Not only does dementia affect individuals and their families, but wider society too.

-Our report Dementia 2010 showed that 820,000 people in the UK have dementia, a number forecast to grow to 1 million by 2025.
+Our report Dementia 2010 estimated that 820,000 people in the UK had dementia, a number that was forecast to grow to 1 million by 2025.

-The annual cost of dementia to the economy is £23 billion – more than that of cancer and heart disease combined.
+The annual cost of dementia to the economy was estimated at £23 billion.

 2010 - Ministerial Advisory Group on Dementia Research